 Topical Bioavailability: Lotions, Balms, Salves, & Patches

-The primary benefit of this consumption method instead of other methods is that it avoids the first-pass metabolism effect that consuming CBD orally does and thus improves the bioavailability of CBD, or cannabinoids in general.
+The primary benefit of this consumption method instead of other methods is that it avoids the first-pass metabolism effect that consuming CBD orally does and thus improves CBD’s bioavailability of cannabinoids in general.

 Suppository Consumption of CBD Bioavailability: Rectal or Vaginal